South Shields F.C.: Club Crest

 From the reformation in 1974 until 2018, the club adopted the town's coat of arms as its badge.
-This was a crest prevalent throughout the borough being used as part of the town borough council and the local bus company South Shields Corporation Transport until its absorption by the newly created Tyne & Wear PTE in 1970.
+This was a crest prevalent throughout the borough being used as the emblem of the towns borough council and the local bus company, South Shields Corporation Transport until its absorption by the newly created Tyne & Wear PTE in 1970.

 In 2018, to launch its own marketable image, the club introduced its own current crest.
 It is a traditional roundel coloured in claret and blue made unique by it overlapping an anchor, a nod to the town's maritime heritage.
 The "Always Ready" motif is retained from the town's coat of arms and within the anchor are waves of blue and white, depicting the Tyne Lifeboat which is preserved as a display on Ocean Road.
 The 1888 on the bottom represents the year of the earliest known occasion of a football club representing the town and not the current clubs formation which was in 1974.